garrandall/popular-music-data/tracks/i-wish-i-wasn-t-heather-headley.md

 Now I'm drowning in disappointment
 And it's hard for me to even look at you
 I wish, that you were home
-Holding me tight in your arms (Oooh baby)
+Holding me tight in your arms (Oh baby)
 I wish, I could go back
 To the day before we met
 And skip my regret